 Qualitative data obtained through comprehensive and subsistence salmon harvest surveys provide additional context to the lack of effort, working/no time, and less sharing categories.
-In the 2014 and 2018 research particularly, community perspectives on these categories became increasingly pronounced and suggest that social and economic variables play a highly significant role in the apparent decline in subsistence diet breadth in the Prince William Sound and Kachemak Bay communities effected by EVOS.
-The remainder of this chapter discusses these socioeconomic variables through a focus on a perceived decline of intergenerational knowledge transfer, digital technology, and a cash economy.
+In the 2014 and 2018 research particularly, community perspectives on these categories became increasingly pronounced and suggest that social and economic variables play a highly significant role in the apparent decline in subsistence diet breadth in the Prince William Sound and Kachemak Bay communities affected by EVOS.